pyxis6/Gateway/README.md

 # Gateway

-`MMM-GoogleAssistant` v4 need an gateway for comunicate with plugins.
+`MMM-GoogleAssistant` v4 need an gateway for comunicate with plugins.<br>
 So `Gateway` will doing this job !

 # Why `Gateway` is needed ?